ASHLAR SECURITIES PVT LTD being the member of NSE, BSE, MSEI, MCX & NCDEX & DP of NSDL vide SEBI Regn Nos INZ000203739

 For the purpose of above and elsewhere used in this policy framework, Clients of Special Category (CSC) shall include:-

-The above mentioned list is only illustrative and the intermediary shall exercise independent judgment to ascertain whether any other set of clients shall be classified as CSC or not.
+The above mentioned list is only illustrative and the independent judgment must be exercised to ascertain whether any other set of clients shall be classified as CSC or not.

 Client acceptance is a critical activity in AML compliance.
 Registering any client means providing such client with an entry point to local and international financial systems.
 Client acceptance, thus, becomes the first step in controlling money laundering and terrorist financing.